 Students may be considered for financial assistance for full-time off-campus study.
 In order to be considered for financial assistance (i.e., Federal and/or State) through University of Northwestern, the program must be recognized by the University, the student must have established at least one semester of enrollment on campus (two semesters on campus if the student desires to be considered for institutional aid), and the student must meet program qualifications.

 Students can use all of their Federal and State aid as long as they remain an enrolled Northwestern student.
-Some or full Northwestern institutional aid is available, depending on the requirements for the major.
+In addition, students may apply for Off-Campus Studies Assistance.

 Students are responsible for travel costs for the majority of the programs.